 Society is Logically Prior to Capital

 Of course, in reality, society does not allow itself to be completely dictated to by the logic of capital.
 Even where the logic of capital is allowed to operate, its influence is attenuated.
 Workers and capitalists alike are freed in some degree to act according to broader considerations.
 Regulatory measures delimit the socially acceptable scope and nature of competition.
-For instance, in advanced economies, the abolition of child labor not only exempts children from the rigors of wage labor but frees capitalists to behave more humanely than would be possible in the absence of such an abolition.
+For instance, in advanced economies, the abolition of child labor not only exempts children from the rigors of wage labor but frees capitalists to behave more humanely than would be feasible (for capitalists) in the absence of such an abolition.
 Society also alters the distribution of income produced under private market conditions through the introduction of tax-transfer measures and broadens considerably the goods and services produced through public sector activity, as well as through subsidies and tax breaks for particular kinds of private-sector activity and not-for-profit production.

 Given that society ultimately determines how much leeway will be given to the logic of capital, this post could just as easily have been entitled “Society is Logically Prior to Capital”.
 It is conceivable for society to exist without capital, and it has existed without it in the past.
 Society is therefore not contingent on capital for its existence, and could do without it altogether if it so desired.
 To the extent it allows capital, it can do so on its own terms.